 What Will I Learn?

-- Apply the core competencies for clinical practice through the development of INTM practice plans
+- Apply INTM core competencies for clinical practice through the development of practice plans

-- Integrate fundamentals of nutrition and metabolism into an integrated care plan
+- Integrate fundamentals of nutrition and metabolism into an INTM care plan

 - Apply the principles of whole-person care to clinical practice